-N(T) The temperature of the ensemble is updated every N(T) steps.
+N(T) The temperature of the ensemble is updated every $N(T)$ steps.
 Its value depends on the nature of the ensemble and on the run type (preliminary, production).
-For neutral organic molecules, N(T)~1000.
+For neutral organic molecules, $N(T)$ ~1000.
 Tset Target temperature (K).

-Tstart Starting temperature (K) (usually = Tset)

-Trelax Temperature relaxation time ( $\tau$ ) in equations (7.5) and (7.8).
+Tstart Starting temperature (K) (usually = Tset) Trelax Temperature relaxation time (τ) in equations (7.5) and (7.8).
 A value of 0.5-0.6 is recommended.
-This entry is relevant only for the weak coupling algorithm itrel Switch parameter to decide the T control algorithm (Section 7.2.3).

-(itrel=0) or the CSVR algorithm (itrel=2).

-=0 Weak coupling algorithm is selected.

-=1 Stiff coupling algorithm is selected (not recommended)

-=2 CSVR (Bussi-Donadio-Parrinello) thermostat is selected

-10) N(P), Pset, comprs, ianis, ipr, ww, iexstr

-This instruction controls the barostat (Section 7.3).
-P control can be applied only in the presence of a periodic box, i.e., ibox must be =1 in the instruction (3).
+This entry is relevant only for the weak coupling algorithm (itrel=0) or the CSVR algorithm (itrel=2). itrel Switch parameter to decide the T control algorithm (Section 7.2.3).=0Weak coupling algorithm is selected.=1Stiff coupling algorithm is selected (not recommended)=2CSVR (Bussi-Donadio-Parrinello) thermostat is selected 9) #line 10) N(P), Pset, com This instruction of a periodic bo set, comprs, ianis, ipr, ww, iexstr truction controls the barostat (Section 7.3).
+P control can be applied only in the presence odic box, i.e. , ibox must be $=1$ in the instruction (3).
 N(P) Step frequency.
 The pressure of the ensemble is updated every N(P) steps.
 Pset Target pressure, in atm.
 This value is converted into Pa in the program.
-If you want to apply an external stress field, set it to 0.

-comprs Compressibility ( $\mu_0$ ) in equation (7.14).
+If you want to apply an external stress field, set it to 0. comprs Compressibility (μ_0) in equation (7.14).
 This parameter is relevant only if the minimal barostat algorithm is used (ipr=0).
 A value of 0.3-0.4 is usually appropriate but trial and error on each kind of ensemble is recommended.
-A larger value makes convergence faster but too large a value may also lead to sudden crashes.

-ipr Controls the barostat algorithm.

-=0 Minimal barostat option (Section 7.3.2).

-=1 Parrinello-Rahman barostat (Section 7.3.3).

-ianis Flag for isotropic or anisotropic pressure control.

-=0 Isotropic box (Section 7.3.1).

-=1 Anisotropic box (Sections 7.3.2 and 7.3.3).

-ww Coupling parameter w for the Parrinello-Rahman procedure (equation 7.43).

-Values of 1.0 or 2.0 kg are normally appropriate for simulations without external stress field, while larger couplings (w = 10 kg) are advised in the presence of an external stress.
+A larger value makes convergence faster but too large a value may also lead to sudden crashes. ipr Controls the barostat algorithm. =0 Minimal barostat option (Section 7.3.2). =1 Parrinello-Rahman barostat (Section 7.3.3). ianis Flag for isotropic or anisotropic pressure control. =0 Isotropic box (Section 7.3.1). =1 Anisotropic box (Sections 7.3.2 and 7.3.3). ww Coupling parameter w for the Parrinello-Rahman procedure (equation 7.43).
+Values of 1.0 or 2.0 kg are normally appropriate for simulations without external stress field, while larger couplings ($w = 10$ kg) are advised in the presence of an external stress.
 This parameter is active only if ipr=1, otherwise it can be safely set to 0.0.